 It may be that the stretches and associated stretch evoked signal studied in the current thesis are different from those leading to long term adaptive changes.
 Muscles behave in a thixotropic manner in that their stiffness is dependent on movement.
 When stretch is applied to a relaxed muscle that has been maintained in a lengthened position the initial resistance is lower (Lakie & Robson, 1988).
 It is possible that the stretches led to a reduction in stiffness by affecting muscle thixotropy.
 As discussed in chapter two, muscle thixotropy is felt to be generated by the breaking of stable cross bridges in the muscle.
 If the reductions in stiffness are mainly due to this mechanism rather than an effect, for example on the ECM or muscle fascicle, it may be that it is not possible to predict the long term consequences of stretching (that may target these latter structures) by their short term effects.
-The optimal parameters for a short term reduction in stiffness may not necessarily be the optimal parameters that lead to a long term reduction in stiffness.
+The optimal parameters for a short term reduction in stiffness.